| ↑↑ Home | ↑ Net & Web |

 http://web.archive.org/web/*/<URL>

 <URL> stands for the URL of which you want an archived copy, which may but need not include the "http://".
 This link is a JavaScript bookmarklet that forwards you to the overview page corresponding to the current URL.
 Bookmark it, and you can click it to go from a "not found" notice to the archive.
 The URLs of the actual archived pages are very similar to the above.
 Just replace the asterisk by the date and time in YYYYMMDDhhmmss format.
 You need not get the date and time at which it was archived right — the copy from the closest date/time will be automatically returned.
+The internet archive's FAQ notes that there may be a delay of up to 24 months between a site being archived and it being available in the Wayback Machine.

-A web archiving service aimed specifically at academics is Webcite®
+A web archiving service aimed specifically at academics is Webcite®.

 It is a free service that allows to create a copy of web pages one wants to